space-santa/lalamachine/README.md

 * Test.
 Either by using the app or by adding to the qt unit test in ./test/lalatest
 * Create packages for other distributions.
 * Add to the wiki.
 * Write code and send me a pull request.
-There is also a list of issues that wants to be resolved [here](https://github.com/space-santa/lalamachine/projects/1)
+[There is also a list of issues that wants to be resolved here.](https://github.com/space-santa/lalamachine/projects/1)
 * Let me know how you like the app and what functionality is missing.